niekiran/itm-parser/README.md

 ```
 ### **Arguments**
 1) --chip <CHIP> (required): The target chip identifier (e.g., STM32F303CC).
 2) --probe <VID:PID> (optional): The VID:PID of the debug probe to use (e.g., 0483:374b).
 If omitted, the default probe will be used.
+To get VID:PID of the probe run the command `probe-rs list'
 3)  --connect-under-reset flag tells the debugger (in this case, probe-rs) to hold the target MCU in reset while it is establishing a debug connection.
 So you have to press the reset button of the board to run the code.
 3) <DURATION> (required): Duration of the trace in milliseconds.
 4) <CLOCK> (required): Clock speed feeding the TPIU/SWO module in Hz.